Saichō: Bodhisattva precepts and new ordination system

-Saichō’s reforms laid the groundwork for the development of the “Perfect-Sudden Precepts” (endonkai), a concept that became central to Tendai monastic practice.
+Saichō’s reforms laid the groundwork for the development of the “Perfect-Sudden Precepts” (endonkai), a concept that became central to Tendai monasticism.
 These precepts were understood as being rooted in the Lotus Sutra and were seen as encompassing both the form and spirit of Mahāyāna practice.
-The Perfect-Sudden Precepts were not merely a set of rules but were interpreted as expressions of the inherent Buddha-nature within all beings.
+The Perfect-Sudden Precepts were interpreted as expressions of the inherent Buddha-nature within all beings.
 This view allowed for a more flexible approach to monastic discipline, emphasizing the intention behind actions rather than strict adherence to formal precepts.

 One of Saichō’s most significant achievements was his successful petition to establish a Mahāyāna precept platform (kaidan) on Mount Hiei.
 This platform was intended to serve as the site for conferring the bodhisattva precepts on Tendai monks, thereby creating a distinct ordination lineage.
 The establishment of the platform was a direct challenge to the Nara schools, which controlled the traditional vinaya ordination platforms.
 Despite strong opposition, Saichō’s efforts were posthumously approved by the imperial court in 822, and the platform was constructed in 827.
-The Mahāyāna precept platform marked a turning point in Japanese Buddhism, as it allowed for the ordination of monks solely based on bodhisattva precepts.
-This innovation not only solidified the Tendai school's identity as a purely Mahāyāna tradition but also set a precedent for other Japanese Buddhist schools, including Zen and Pure Land, which eventually adopted similar ordination practices.
+The Mahāyāna precept platform allowed for the ordination of monks solely based on bodhisattva precepts.
+Later Japanese Buddhist schools, including Zen and Pure Land, eventually adopted similar ordination practices.

-Saichō’s reforms had a profound and lasting impact on Japanese Buddhism.
-By replacing the vinaya precepts with the bodhisattva precepts, he established a new model of monastic ordination that emphasized the universality of the Mahāyāna path.
-This model became the normative standard for Buddhist ordination in Japan, influencing all major schools of Japanese Buddhism, including Rinzai and Sōtō Zen.
+Saichō’s new model of monastic ordination became the standard for Buddhist ordination in many schools of Japanese Buddhism that developed out of Tendai, including Jōdo-shū, Rinzai and Sōtō Zen.
 Over time, the bodhisattva precepts were adapted and reinterpreted, leading to a more flexible approach to monastic discipline that allowed for the integration of lay practitioners and the eventual acceptance of married clergy.
+Even the schools which promoted the keeping of Vinaya precepts, like the Risshū school, or the schools which did not make use of bodhisattva precepts at all, like Jōdo Shinshū, cited Saichō's writings on the precepts, if only to defend themselves and explain why they did not agree with it.